#

 4PM

-Margherita Rossetto Ceramiche is a lovely spot to find one-of-a-kind, handmade ceramics in Venice.
+Margherita Rossetto Ceramiche is a lovely spot to find one-of-a-kind ceramics in Venice.
 From plates to little decorative pieces, everything is shaped and painted by hand.
 The prices are fair for the work that goes into each piece, perfect if you're looking for a special gift or souvenir that’s truly made in Venice.

 On A Budget